 - HIST 482: Archives and Record Management (spring, even years)

 - HIST 487: Management of History Museums (spring, odd years)

 In addition to their public history courses, students must take HIST 400: 20th Century Approaches to History, and three courses in a minor field.
-The minor field may be United States History, Medieval History, and Modern European History.
+The minor field may be United States History or Modern European History.
 At least one, preferably two, of the courses in this field should be 400-level courses.
 These courses provide background in current historical research on particular subjects.

 To view a course catalogue, click on one of the following links:

 Public history students will take one 500-level research seminar in their minor field.
 In this seminar, students are expected to produce an original research paper, approximately 25-35 pages in length, based largely on primary sources.
 History 599: Masters Essay may be substituted for a 500-level research seminar with the approval of the Public History Program Director.
 The essay will be a research paper, approximately 25-35 pages in length, based largely on primary sources.
 The essay topic may focus within the major or minor field.
 History 599 is structured as a directed study course, and students will need a history faculty member to supervise the Masters Essay.